This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 It’s a great place for you to get your Great Barrier Reef experience in a more chilled cheaper way.
 We will be back!

+Have you visited Great Keppel Island?
 Share your thoughts in the comments!